-July: Independence House in Hyannis: Independence House is the only comprehensive community-based organization on Cape Cod providing free and confidential specialized services and widespread programs for adults, teens and children (ages 6 and up) who are survivors of, or affected by domestic and sexual violence.
-Independence House
+July: Independence House in Hyannis.
+Independence House is the only comprehensive community-based organization on Cape Cod providing free and confidential specialized services and widespread programs for adults, teens and children (ages 6 and up) who are survivors of, or affected by domestic and sexual violence.

-August: The Carriage House in North Falmouth: The Carriage House shelter in North Falmouth specializes in serving first-time mothers and their children.
+August: The Carriage House in North Falmouth.
+The Carriage House shelter in North Falmouth specializes in serving first-time mothers and their children.
 While sheltering is primary, Carriage House also provides an ongoing in-house workshop program, supportive services and linkages to community resources.
-Carriage House in North Falmouth

 October: Belonging to Each Other.
 This grassroots organization will enter its third year of service to the homeless residents of Falmouth this year.
-BTEO grew with the pTarticipation of many local faith organizations providing temporary housing to around 50 people.
-BTEO has also provided other needed services and counseling to the participants: Belonging to Each Other
+BTEO grew with the participation of many local faith organizations providing temporary housing to around 50 people.
+BTEO has also provided other needed services and counseling to the participants: Belonging to Each Other.

-November: The Governing Board has voted to have a designated collection on November 12, 2017 to go to Puerto Rico Relief.
+November: Puerto Rico Relief.
+The Governing Board has voted to have a designated collection on November 12, 2017 to go to support relief of hurricane damage in Puerto Rico.
 The recipient will be the San Juan Rotary Club.
-Giving to this organization would allow us to receive personal input on where our donations are going and their impact.
-Steve Treistman trusts Gerardo Cumpeano of the San Juan Rotary to do the right thing at the local level.
+Giving to this organization would allow us to receive personal input through Steve Triestman on where our donations are going and their impact at the local level.

 December: Around the Table at St. Barnabas Church.
 Around the Table provides regular, free hot meals to the community.
 The all-volunteer-run effort is going into its 33rd year.
 “We’re here for anybody who needs a meal,” said Lesley L. Sullivan, who serves as treasurer for Around the Table.
 Cape News: Around the Table.